alexandrucruceanu/image-converter/cline_docs/codebaseSummary.md

-# Codebase Summary: Image Converter (v1.0.2 - Leaflet Map Implemented)
+# Codebase Summary: Image Converter

 ## Overview
-This document provides a summary of the Image Converter application's structure after implementing BMP/ICO conversion, format controls, Leaflet map display, and basic sharing in version 1.0.2.
+This document provides a summary of the Image Converter application's structure after recent updates.
 The application is a purely client-side tool built with HTML, CSS, and vanilla JavaScript.

 ## Key Components and Their Interactions